 What is SEER and HSPF?

-SEER is an efficiency scale for ACs, and the higher the number, the more efficient it is.
-The difference between 23.5 and 26 is not crazy however, and the efficiency changes depending on the model.
+SEER is an efficiency guideline for air conditioners, and the higher the number, the better it is.
+The difference between 23.5 and 26 is not crazy however, and the efficiency varies depending on the model.
 On the other hand, HSPF is a different standard that stands for "heating seasonal performance factor" and is specially for heat pumps.
-It tells you how efficient the system is at heating.
-We can see from these examples when comparing efficiency ratings, air conditioners are about equal, if not superior depending on the AC you choose.
+It tells you how efficient the unit is at heating.
+Notice from these examples when comparing efficiency ratings, air conditioners are about equal, if not a little better depending on the AC you choose.
 The largest difference between the two is that heat pumps can also add warmth to your home while an AC can't.

 Does climate matter for heat pumps?

 Heat pumps are much more effective in hotter climates with less severe winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
-We encourage you to consult with a NATE certified HVAC technician who has experience in your area before settling on a heat pump.
-If the equipment just isn't right for your climate, you could have unnecessarily high electric bills.
+We recommend a consultation with a NATE certified HVAC tech who has experience in your region before getting your heart set on a heat pump.
+If the equipment just isn't right for your area, you could have unnecessarily high electric bills.
 Once the temperature sinks too low, it's near impossible for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
 This means you might unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.